ADORSYS-GIS/wazuh-server/Agent Enrollment/macos-server.md

 Reboot your device to apply the changes.

-### Step 3: Validate Server Installation
+### Step 3: Validate the Installation

-After completing the server enrollment, verify that the server is properly connected and functioning:
+After completing the agent enrollment, verify that the agent is properly connected and functioning:

-#### 1. Check the Server Status:
+#### 1. Check the Agent Status:

 Check the agent service status to confirm that the agent for servers is running: